leandrocp/mdex/README.md

 Converts Markdown to an AST data structure that can be inspected and manipulated to change the content of the document.

-The data structure shape is exactly the same as the one used by [Floki](https://github.com/philss/floki) so we can reuse the same APIs and keep the same mental model when working with these documents, either Markdown or HTML, where each node is represented as:
+The data structure shape is exactly the same as the one used by [Floki](https://github.com/philss/floki) (with `:attributes_as_maps = true`) so we can reuse the same APIs and keep the same mental model when working with these documents, either Markdown or HTML, where each node is represented as:

 ```elixir